DoctorWkt/CSCvon8/journal.md

 ## Sat  8 Jun 10:56:33 AEST 2019

 I've done all the bullet points from the last journal entry and I've brought the _cas_ documentation up to date.
+I also updated my [blog entries](https://minnie.tuhs.org/Blog/) with more details about the jump glitch and the 74LS593s.